logicmoo/logicmoo_workspace/README.md

 # Logic Production Systems (LPS)#
 Welcome to "LPS Corner", a repository to support the open source development of LPS engines, examples and related tools.
+Most of the current version is contributed by LogicalContracts from the open source component of its [Logical Contracts Server](http://logicalcontracts.com/server/) product.

+## Major release, March 2, 2018 ##
+This is the first update since Summer 2017, and incorporates most improvements developed by LogicalContracts:

+* LPS background servers
+* LPS program hibernation / restore
+* External (Prolog) fluents and events
+* Simplified "fluent editing" actions
+* Simulated real (calendar) time
+* Bug fixes

+.. and more, please see preliminary documentation at the [LogicalContracts site](http://logicalcontracts.com/server/).

 ## What is LPS? ##